AngleProtocol/angle-docs/user-guides/app-faq.md

 1. The pool users want to withdraw collateral from does not have enough collateral in reserves because it is lent out.
 In this case, they should wait for the next `harvest()` call from strategies, which will send funds back to the pool.
 2. Users cannot burn more agTokens for a collateral than what has been issued using this collateral.

-In both cases, users can always burn the agTokens using another collateral.
+In both cases, users can always burn the agTokens against another collateral.

 ## Hedging Agents